antoni0dev/fe-technical-task/README.md

 ## Description

-This is an implementation of a simple swap form that uses the LIFI SDK to fetch the quote and execute the swap.
+This is an implementation of a simple swap form that uses the LIFI SDK to fetch a swap quote.
 The form is built using React and styled-components.
 The project is written in TypeScript and uses Vite for the build process.
 The project also includes a basic ESLint configuration.

 ## Features

 - Fetches quote from LIFI SDK
-- Executes swap using LIFI SDK
 - Displays swap cost details
 - Handles form validation and error handling